DuPont de Nemours Inc. (DD) Shares Up Despite Recent Market Volatility

 DD’s Market Performance

-DD’s stock has seen a -2.73% decrease for the week, with a -0.95% drop in the past month and a 1.70% gain in the past quarter.
-The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 1.93% for DuPont de Nemours Inc. The simple moving average for the last 20 days is -2.09% for DD stock, with a simple moving average of 15.49% for the last 200 days.
+DD stock saw an increase of 2.84% in the past week, with a monthly gain of 1.30% and a quarterly increase of 7.85%.
+The volatility ratio for the week is 1.93%, and the volatility levels for the last 30 days are 1.96% for DuPont de Nemours Inc. (DD).
+The simple moving average for the last 20 days is 0.46% for DD stock, with a simple moving average of 18.18% for the last 200 days.

 Analysts’ Opinion of DD